boccileonardo/leonardobocci-portfolio/content/sections/about/about.md

 I'm an Italian expat, currently in Warsaw.

-My interests in data science and data engineering have brought me to my current position in data & analytics at Procter and Gamble, working in the POS sales data pipeline.
+My interests in data science and data engineering have brought me to my current role at Procter and Gamble, working in the POS sales data pipeline.

-I've graduated in Finance at Kozminski University, with a thesis on machine learning algorithms applied to the stock market.
-I'm also an active member of the Kozminski AI student club.
+I've graduated with honours at Kozminski University, with a thesis on machine learning algorithms applied to the stock market.

 I love motorsport, cycling and travelling.